by Bruce Dunlavy

 The commonly-seen “Southern Cross” is in fact the banner used in battle by the rebellious armies of the South.
 It was not a national flag, but a military ensign.

-Thus the Southern Cross is not the symbol of the Confederate States of America, but of their military forces when engaged in action against the United States of America.
-That clearly makes it an emblem of “levying War against” the United States, which is one of the Constitutional definitions of treason.
+Thus the Southern Cross is not the emblem of the Confederate States of America, but of their military forces when engaged in action against the United States of America.
+That clearly makes it an symbol of “levying War against” the United States, which is one of the Constitutional definitions of treason.
 To the secessionists and their spiritual heirs, the Southern Cross conjures memories of the “Lost Cause,” but the cause that was lost was a tainted one.

 Southerners are the only Americans who have been invaded and defeated in war on their own soil, which gives them a unique sense of victimization.
 The greatest of Southern novelists, William Faulkner, in Absalom, Absalom made the observation that Southerners immerse themselves in their history and heritage so that perhaps someday they may “know at last why God let us lose the war.”

 So it is that when Southerners are asked to explain their attachment to what should be a symbol of rebellion and an unjust and oppressive social system, they will tell you it is not about rebellion, not about slavery, not about racism, but about their heritage.

 I am constrained to ask, “Heritage of what?”
 The heritage they are honoring is one of racism, slavery, and rebellion.
 A strange perversion of the Southern myth has gained currency over the years, claiming that the Civil War was not about slavery.
 That is simply not true.
 One need only look at the Acts of Secession of Alabama (“And as it is the desire and purpose of the people of Alabama to meet the slaveholding States of the South, who may approve such purpose, in order to frame a provisional as well as permanent Government”) and Texas (“…[T]he power of the Federal Government is sought to be made a weapon with which to strike down the interests and property of the people of Texas, and her sister slave-holding States”).